Noisy Sorting Capacity: Introduction

-Inspired by Shannon's formulation of the channel coding problem, the noisy sorting problem is formulated in this work as one of finding the \emph{sorting capacity}, which is the maximum sorting rate $R$ such that the probability of error can be made arbitrarily small when the number of items $n$ is sufficiently large.
+Inspired by Shannon’s formulation of the channel coding problem, the noisy sorting problem is formulated in this work as one of finding the sorting capacity, which is the maximum sorting rate $R$ such that the probability of error can be made arbitrarily small when the number of items $n$ is sufficiently large.
 This paper provides upper and lower bounds on the sorting capacity when the observation noise in each query is i.i.d.
-Bern$(p)$.
-For the converse, an intuitive upper bound on the sorting capacity is the feedback capacity of the BSC$(p)$ channel.
-This is because each noisy response of the query can be viewed as the channel output of a BSC$(p)$ channel where the channel input is the noiseless response.
-When each query conveys at most $1-H(p)$ bits, it takes on average $\log(n!)/(1-H(p))$ queries to convey the information contained in an unknown permutation.
-This leads to the upper bound $1-H(p)$ on the sorting capacity, which is shown as the blue curve in Figure~\ref{fig:comparison}.
+Bern$(p)$, and $p\in(0,1/2)$ is an unknown parameter.
+An intuitive upper bound on the sorting capacity follows from the feedback capacity of the $\mathrm{BSC}(p)$ channel.
+Since each query can convey at most $1-H(p)$ bits of information about the ordering of the elements, it takes on average $\log(n!)/(1-H(p))$ queries to convey the information contained in an unknown ordering.
+This leads to the upper bound $1-H(p)$ on the sorting capacity, which is shown as the solid blue curve in Fig.~\ref{fig:comparison}.
 We make this intuitive argument formal in Theorem~\ref{thm:vl-converse}.
-For the achievability, to the best of our knowledge, the existing algorithm with the highest achievable sorting rate is proposed in~\cite{Feige1994}.
-The algorithm is based on the insertion sort algorithm for sorting in the noiseless case.
-Each insertion step is done by a noisy searching tree algorithm for estimating the position of an element in a sorted list with noisy pairwise comparisons.
-We apply refined analysis to this algorithm and present the rate it achieves in Theorem~\ref{thm:achievability2}.
-Its achievable rate is shown as the black dotted curve in Figure~\ref{fig:comparison}.
-In this paper, we propose two noisy sorting algorithms that strictly improve the best known sorting rate.
-The proposed algorithms build on insertion sort and exploit connection between noisy insertion and channel coding with feedback.
-The first algorithm has the additional feature that the number of queries is predetermined (i.e., independent from the query responses) and thus termed \emph{fixed-length} sorting code.
-It turns out that replacing the noisy searching tree algorithm in~\cite{Feige1994} by the Burnashev--Zigangirov algorithm for channel coding with feedback strictly improves the sorting rate for all $p \in [0,1]$, as shown in the red dotted curve in Figure~\ref{fig:comparison}.
-Moreover, by allowing variable-length algorithms, we further improve the achievable sorting rate to $\frac12 (1-H(p))$ as shown in the green dotted curve in Figure~\ref{fig:comparison}.
-Finally, because we have considered three different noisy sorting codes based on the insertion sort algorithm, a natural question is: What is the highest achievable sorting rate for this family of algorithms?
-It turns out that the maximum rate achieved by the family of insertion-based noisy sorting codes is shown to be upper bounded by
+Conversely, the lower bounds --- one for fixed-length and one for variable-length algorithms --- are achieved by two noisy sorting algorithms that use the insertion sort algorithm along with the fixed-length and variable-length versions of the Burnashev--Zigangirov algorithm, which was introduced for the task of \emph{searching} in the presence of noise.
+Notably, the Burnashev--Zigangirov algorithm assumes knowledge of the parameter $p$.
+In the setting of unknown $p$, our proposed noisy sorting algorithms compute an estimate $\hp$ of $p$ prior to sorting, and then apply the Burnashev--Zigangirov algorithm using the estimated parameter $\hat{p}$.
+A rigorous analysis of the error probability and the query complexity of the Burnashev-Zigangirov algorithm under the estimated parameter $\hat{p}$ allows to derive two achievability bounds for noisy sorting: one for the rates that can be achieved by fixed-length sorting algorithms (see the dashed red curve in Fig.~\ref{fig:comparison}), and one for the rates that can be achieved by variable-length sorting algorithms (see the dotted-and-dashed green curve in Fig.~\ref{fig:comparison}).
+Moreover, since the best known achievable sorting rate in the literature for the case of unknown $p$ is achieved by~\cite{ren2019sample} using an algorithm that is based upon the existing algorithm in~\cite{Feige1994}, we refine the analysis of the algorithm in~\cite{Feige1994} and show that~\cite{ren2019sample} cannot achieve a larger rate than the dotted black curve in Fig.~\ref{fig:comparison}.
+Hence, our proposed algorithms can achieve strictly larger rates compared to the existing literature for all values of $p$.
+Finally, since all noisy sorting algorithms that we considered are based upon the insertion sort algorithm, we derive an upper bound on the maximum rate that can be achieved by such a family of sorting algorithms.
+The upper bound is shown in the solid magenta curve of Fig.~\ref{fig:comparison}, which is strictly smaller than the $1-H(p)$ bound for general algorithms (i.e., ones that are not restricted to use the insertion sort algorithm).
+The bounds derived in this paper can be seen as a first step towards establishing a complete characterization of the sorting capacity when the noise probability $p$ is unknown.
+For a more formal description of the main results of this paper, see Section~\ref{sec:results}.